rruckley/tmflib/README.md

 # tmflib

-Library to interact with TMForum APIs.
+Rust Library to interact with TMForum APIs.